-There are roughly 2 billion children in the world and Santa is visiting roughly 950 million homes worldwide with unwieldy reindeer pulled his sleigh stuffed with tons and tons of toys.
+There are roughly 2 billion children in the world and Santa is visiting roughly 950 million homes worldwide with unwieldy reindeer pulling his sleigh stuffed with tons and tons of toys.
 That forces the question, what does the right jolly old elf need for insurance to protect that sleigh and get the job done?

 With all the landing on icy roof tops, reindeer hooves kicking up shingles and chimneys to dodge, solid coverage across his entire insurance policy is a definite requirement.
 That way the big man in the red suit would be covered if he accidently misjudged a roofs length and skidded onto a car or unfortunately had a bodily injury; like poor old grandma getting run over by a reindeer.